cosmos/gaia/docs/migration/cosmoshub-4-v10-upgrade.md

 _Please Note:_

 - In general, auto-download comes with the risk that the verification of correct download is done automatically.
 If users want to have the highest guarantee users should confirm the check-sum manually.
 We hope more node operators will use the auto-download for this release but please be aware this is a risk and users should take at your own discretion.
-- Users should use run node on v9.1.1 if they use the cosmovisor v1.3.0 with auto-download enabled for upgrade process.
+- Users should run their node on v9.1.1 if they use the cosmovisor v1.3.0 with auto-download enabled for upgrade process.

 ## Upgrade duration